MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environment.md

 Teams Toolkit in Visual Studio Code supports building apps using JavaScript/TypeScript.
 The apps built with JavaScript have the following advantages:

-* Supports rich interfaces that are very user friendly
+* Supports rich interfaces that are very user friendly.
-* Provides quick upgrades to existing apps
+* Provides quick upgrades to existing apps.
-* Distributes apps on multiple platforms, such as Android and iOS
+* Distributes apps on multiple platforms, such as Android and iOS.
-* Compatible for creating an app with existing APIs
+* Compatible for creating an app with existing APIs.

 ## Create your Teams app using SPFx

 Teams Toolkit in Visual Studio Code allows you to create apps using SPFx.
 These apps have the following advantages:

-* Provides easy integration with data residing in SharePoint to your Teams
+* Provides easy integration with data residing in SharePoint to your Teams.
-* Accesses to various open-source tools
+* Accesses to various open-source tools.
-* Creates powerful applications that can deliver a great UX
+* Creates powerful applications that can deliver a great UX.
-* Integrates with other Microsoft (Office) 365 workloads easily
+* Integrates with other Microsoft (Office) 365 workloads easily.
-* Delivers flexibility to host applications wherever needed
+* Delivers flexibility to host applications wherever needed.

 ## Manage your apps using Developer Portal